 - Feeling sick (nausea), or being sick (vomiting).

-Never take more than the recommended amount, due to the risks of excess zinc, as described above.
+Never take more than the recommended amount of zinc, due to the risks of excess, as described above.

 How are zinc problems diagnosed?